ReshayMahepal/RepData_PeerAssessment1/RepData_PA1.md

 ## 17568    NA 2012-11-30     2355
 ```

 The data loaded is further processed to remove the missing values.
-The data is stored in a data frame named actDataComplete.
+The data is stored in a data frame named "actDataComplete".
+The structure of the data, dimensions as well as the first and last 5 rows are viewed.

 ```r